 As well as some of the best diving in the world, it has a souk to rival Istanbul’s Grand Bazaar, only without the all the jostling.
 But that’s not even the half of it.

 Oman is opening to tourism, and some of its greatest treasures are found only a day or so away from the capital.
-Here's a pick of highlights when touring one of the top destinations for 2015:
+Here’s a pick of highlights when touring one of the world’s most intriguing destinations:

 1. Musandam Fjords